CesiumGS/3d-tiles/TileFormats/Instanced3DModel/README.md

 _TODO: make this much more memory efficient and more general._

+When `header.batchTableLength` is zero, which indicates there is not a batch table, `batchId` is omitted, so each instance contains only `longitude` and `latitude` fields.

 Each instance is in the east-north-up reference frame (`x` points east, `y` points north, and `z` points along the geodetic surface normal).

 ## File Extension